 Once you have selected a facility for assisted living in San Diego, however, take the opportunity to take them to the facility for a couple of visits.
 It can be a great idea to take them to lunch at the facility once or twice prior to the move-in date, and you can set up these lunch excursions with the facility staff.
 If possible, bring along one of your loved one’s friends or perhaps bring another family member to make the experience as enjoyable as possible.

 4. Plan Move-In Day Carefully

 You probably have noticed that your loved one with dementia has good days and bad days.
 In general, you also might find that there are certain times of the day where they are at their best.
 On the day set for moving into assisted living in San Diego, plan to bring your loved one over during the time of day where they tend to be the happiest and calmest.
 This can make the settling in process a bit smoother and easier.

 5. Surround Your Loved One With Familiarity

 Imagine leaving your beloved home and moving into a completely unfamiliar setting that has no traces of your previous residence.
 Now imagine doing that when you have the additional struggle of having dementia.
 When you move your loved one into an assisted living apartment, be sure that you decorate the apartment before he or she arrives.

 Bring over a favorite chair, hang up family pictures on the wall, and make the bed with favorite sheets and blankets.
 Adding familiar and favorite items can go a long way to making someone feel at home in their new surroundings.

 If you need to begin the search for assisted living in San Diego, the team at Care Placement can help.
-We are a free eldercare placement service, and finding top-quality memory care facilities is one of our specialties.
-To get started, fill out our Assess Your Needs questionnaire, and one of our representatives quickly will get in touch with you.
+We are a free eldercare placement service, and finding top-quality memory care assisted living facilities is one of our specialties.
+To get started, fill out our Assess Your Needs questionnaire, and one of our representatives will quickly get in touch with you.